YigitEXP/YigitEXP/README.md

 ---

 ## 🧭 Principles
-* **Resilience:** I always ask "why does this system fail?" to make it stronger.
+* **Resilience:** I always ask "why does this system fail?" to find bugs before they happen.
-* **Architecture:** I aim for clean code and scalable system design.
+* **Architecture:** I aim for clean code and production ready system design.
-* **Curiosity:** I try to find the "how" and "why" behind technology, from the server to the silicon.
+* **Curiosity:** I like to follow the data from the raw sensor input all the way to the frontend UI.

 ---

 ## 🎯 Current Mission
-Right now, Im studying **System Design** and waiting for my hardware internship.
-I want to see how digital logic and performance testing work in the industry.
+Currently, I am working on Digital Signal Processing (DSP) with Verilog to clean EEG data.
+I am also looking for a hardware internship to gain real industry experience.

+Feel free to message me about neuro hardware, AI architectures, or just system design in general!

 ---